Bertoid1311/B7094/README.md

 (4) Select the required 'off'/'ON' states of the Switches (re-select Switch 6 to re-run 9M21A).
 On a physical machine, the physical switches would stay put unless toggled manually; our 'Reset' turns them all back to 'off' as a convenience and a safety precaution.)

 (6) Once again, click the lavender 'Load Card' button to start the program running.
-(Not 'Start'.)
+(Not 'Start'!)

 The following Scripter commands will re-run the above example: